BrandonSmurlo/BrandonSmurlo_website/mcq_blog.md

 - 2.1: Binary Numbers
 - 3.6: Conditionals
 - 3.15: Random Values

+**I received 67% on the following Topic:**
+- 5.6: Safe Computing

+**I received 75%, 80%, and 86% on the following Topics Respectively:**
+- 3.9: Developing Algorithms
+- 3.12: Calling Procedures
+- 2.3: Extracting Information from Data

 In order to improve on these key topics and the ones listed above, I can refer to the student presentations given in the previous trimester in order to sharpen my skills and become more familiar with basic concepts such as conditionals, boolean expressions, and more.